Vegan Double Chocolate Truffles

 - Place pan in freezer for 10 minutes.

-- Meanwhile, add chocolate coating ingredients into a microwave safe dish.
+- Meanwhile, add chocolate and coconut oil to a microwave safe dish.
 Microwave in 30 seconds increments until melted, stopping to stir between each increment.

 - Remove pan from freezer.
 Using tongs, dip each ball of dough into melted chocolate until completely covered.
 Place coated truffle back onto the baking sheet.